Skip to main content

 1. Trimming: - Use clean, sharp scissors to trim brown or damaged tips.
 Shape the cut into a point to mimic the leaf’s natural appearance. - For severely damaged or brown leaves, consider trimming them at the base.
 Removing fully browned leaves helps the plant focus its energy on new growth.

 2. Handling Infections: - Remove mushy, discolored, or infected sections with disinfected tools, cutting along the natural leaf shape.
-Proper hygiene prevents the spread of infection.
+Proper hygiene prevents the spread of infection.3.
+Neem Oil Treatment: - Spray both sides of the affected leaves with neem oil at night once a week for a month.
+Alternatively, use a pre-diluted neem oil spray from a reputable brand.

 Adjusting the Environment for Recovery